 UK Company Restoration

 Your company ceases to legally exist when it is dissolved or struck off the UK register at Companies House.
-We can restore your company to the Companies Register by Administrative Restoration and by Court Order.
+We can restore your company to the Companies Register by Administrative Restoration or Court Order.

 UK Administrative Restoration

-Companies House will restore your UK company by administrative restoration if it was struck off the register and dissolved by the Registrar of Companies, usually for late filing of the statutory documents within the last 6 years.
-You must be a director or shareholder of the company or a creditor if the company was trading when dissolved
+Companies House will restore your UK company by administrative restoration if it was struck off the register and dissolved by the Registrar of Companies.
+The application must be made by a director or shareholder of the company, within 6 years of the strike off date.
+You cannot apply for administrative restoration if the directors voluntarily applied to strike the company off the register

 To Continue Trading

-If a UK company is to carry on trading the file must be brought up to date with all missing Confirmation Statements/ Annual Returns and Annual Accounts, any registry and penalty fees associated with them must also be paid to Companies House.
+If a UK company is to carry on trading the file must be brought up to date with all missing Confirmation Statements and Annual Accounts filed.
+The registry fees and penalty fees associated with them must also be paid.

 UK Company Administrative Restoration Service